KeitelDOG/react-advanced-comment/README.md

 #### 🐞 Bug Fixes & Improvements
 - 9 Dec 2023
   - Add React 18 as peer depencies
+  - CommentInput root div has now a CSS className for styling
 - 8 Dec 2023
   - Add React 16 and 17 as peer dependencies
   - Add Placeholder option in Input